jacquesfauquex/c-base64-mini-decoder/README.md

  - or until a limit is reached

 when the method returns, ii and oo are filled with the length of base64 and decoded buffers respectively.

+By design, error control is not needed within the method.
+The caller gets the necessary information to perform that.